 Connect with a Local

-Whether you’ve chosen your location because your relatives nearby, or you just love the area, you should be able to connect with a local (even a wedding planner!) to get the inside scoop.
+Whether you’ve chosen your location because your relatives live nearby, or you just love the area – you should be able to connect with a local (like a photographer or an elopement planner!) to get the inside scoop.
 There are also a number of wedding groups or buy/sell groups for local areas on Facebook that you could join to get some info.
-From typical weather patterns (Midwesterners are often surprised to find autumn colors begin in September in the mountains!) to best times of year to avoid (Telluride’s annual film festival can make weddings that week really tricky!).
+From typical weather patterns (Midwesterners are often surprised to find autumn colors begin in September in the mountains!) to best times of year to avoid (Telluride’s annual film festival can make weddings and elopements that week really tricky!).
 Having local advice can make a world of difference.

 Plan Early

-If you’re having any guests, it’s best to give them notice well in advance so they can save for the trip.
+If you’re having any guests at your destination elopement, it’s best to give them notice well in advance so they can save for the trip.
 It’s much harder for a group of people to travel states away on a whim than with even six to eight months notice.
 This will give your guests time to find plane tickets, book accommodations and take time off of work.
-Planning early will also help you ensure you book the businesses you want most, since many of them also service weddings that book far in advance.
+Planning early will also help you ensure you book the businesses you want most, since many of them also serve weddings that book far in advance.
+In some cases, like Maroon Bells in Aspen, reservations for the location may open a year in advance as well.
+Being early and flexible in your dates before reserving can make or break your plans to elope there.

 Consider a Weekday

-Eloping on a weekday gives you a lot of flexibility with your plans.
-Many wedding vendors work weekends, which fill up early as couples plan their large events in advance, which means weekdays are much more open.
-Also, if you’re planning a destination elopement in Colorado you’re probably looking at a popular location.
-From the National Parks to popular ski towns, there are a number of locations that could be CROWDED.
-Opting for a weekday definitely cuts down on the people potentially getting in on your elopement.
+Eloping on a weekday gives you a lot more flexibility with your plans.
+Many elopement vendors also work weddings on weekends, which fill up early as couples plan their large events in advance, which means weekdays are much more open.
+Also, if you’re planning a destination elopement in Colorado you may be looking at a popular location.
+From the National Parks to popular mountain towns, there are a number of locations that could be CROWDED.
+Opting for a weekday (and sunrise or sunset!) definitely cuts down on the number of people potentially becoming guests at your elopement.

 Plan a Visit